Climbing Mt Fuji

 Beside the touristic season, climbing Mount Fuji is not recommended, and even forbidden by local authorities due to the occurrence of many accidents, even with seasoned climbers.
 Moreover, registration at Yamanashi and Shizuoka prefectures is required, and climbing is at your own risks.

 On 2019, October 28, a streamer on the video platform NicoNico, tried the ascension and fell down during his live stream, even though he was a seasoned climber.
-His body was retrieved two days later, at 800 meters below, which granted him a Darwin Award.
+His body was retrieved 2 days later, 800 meters below, which granted him a Darwin Award.

 Snow usually starts to crown Mount Fuji from late October / early November.
 The first snow of the year is called åå éŖ hatsu kansetsu.